Museum Education Practicum

-At the Studio Museum, we believe that behind every transformative educational experience is a seasoned educator.
 The Museum Education Practicum provides an in-depth look at museum education from the guidance of the Studio Museum’s knowledgeable educators.
 This course is designed to provide emerging museum and arts educators with an intensive training program.
-The curriculum includes seminars and in–gallery lab sessions, professional talks, presentations and opportunities to observe an array of education programs.
+The curriculum includes Seminar and In-Gallery Lab sessions, professional talks and presentations, as well as opportunities to observe an array of education programs.
 Participants also gain firsthand experience facilitating tours and workshops.
-While exploring both theory and practice, participants will enter into a very specific conversation around artists of African descent, contemporary art practice and programmatic strategies.

 The seminar involves reading and discussing critical texts across art and pedagogical theory.
 Participants develop the tactics and strategies needed to discuss and dissect artworks in such a way that it can be appropriately accessed by adult, school, youth and family audiences.

 Through the understanding of critical texts and artworks of artists of African descent, participants of the Museum Education Practicum will learn how to thoughtfully engage with audiences of all ages, understand the Museum’s role as a site of learning, develop skills for curriculum building, and ultimately possess the tools to design, facilitate and teach a successful education program.

 The semester will also include professional talks from Studio Museum educators, curators, public program coordinators and more.

 Productive Information: Contextual Knowledge in Art Museum Education, Olga M. Hubard

 If You Don’t Stop You Don’t See Anything, Rika Burnham• The Art of Teaching in the Museum, Rika Burnham & Elliott Kai-Kee

 Art as a Conversation: An Interview with Thelma Golden, Khephra Burns